NikolasEnt/AI-project-template/GUIDE.md

 * It is a good practice to have a git commit for each experiment with corresponding experiment name tag.
 This approach, together with logging of the configuration files, used for experiments, helps with reproducibility and transparency of experimentation, which, as a result, allows achieving better models faster.

 * It is also recommended to use [Hydra](https://hydra.cc/docs/intro/) to configure experiments and manage `.yaml` configs in general.
+Hydra + OmegaConf allows for Nested Config Structures.
 This also allows easy integration with [Optuna](https://optuna.readthedocs.io/en/stable/index.html) for hyperparameter optimisation.